Indebted to America, Kosovo struggles to curb Islamist recruits

 "BRAINWASHED"

-Naim Rashiti, of the Balkans Policy Research Group, said many were motivated by money, or had become radicalized by their experiences as contractors in American wars in Iraq and Afghanistan.
+Naim Rashiti, of the Balkans Policy Research Group, said many were motivated by money, or had become radicalised by their experiences as contractors in American wars in Iraq and Afghanistan.

 "The image of occupation has made those young people seek revenge," he said, and cited the war in Syria to oust President Bashar al-Assad as the turning point.
 "Many went there to support the war and earn some money, but they were absorbed by events," he said.